banboo-data/r4googleads/index.md

 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)
 <!-- badges: end -->

 Welcome to the official documentation of the R {**r4googleads**} software package!
 {**r4googleads**} enables users of the R Project for Statistical Computing to smoothly access their Google Ads account to load and analyze information provided by the Google Ads API.

-The Ads API is Google's modern application programming interface (API) to its Ads platform and the next generation of the AdWords API.
-The Ads API enables Google Ads customers to interact with Google's advertising platform using a programming language.
-Implement your advertising performance analytics in R and increase your efficiency, make your reports reproducible and flexible enough to managing even large, complex Google Ads accounts and campaigns.
+The Ads API is Google's latest application programming interface (API) to its Ads platform and the next generation of the AdWords API.
+The Ads API enables Google Ads customers to interact with Google's advertising platform using a programming language. {r4googleads} helps you to implement your advertising performance analytics in R and increase your efficiency, make your reports reproducible and flexible enough to managing even large, complex Google Ads accounts and campaigns.

 ## Developed by the Creators of RAdwords